nuejs/nue/packages/nuejs/README.md

-# Nue JS
+# Dynamic HTML templating
 Nue JS is a tiny (2.3kb minzipped) JavaScript library for building web interfaces.
-It is the layout engine for [Nue web framework](https://nuejs.org) providing both server-side templating and client-side reactive islands.
+It is the layout engine for [Nue web framework](https://nuejs.org) providing both server-side templating and the ability to create interactive islands for the browser.

-## HTML microlibrary for UX developers
+## Like React, but for the semantic web
-Nue template syntax is designed for [UX developers](https://nuejs.org/docs/) who prefer to write user interfaces with clean, semantic HTML instead of JavaScript.
+Nue template syntax is designed for [design engineers](https://nuejs.org/docs/) who prefer to write user interfaces with clean, semantic HTML instead of JavaScript.
 Think Nue as standard HTML, that you can extend with custom HTML-based components.
 These components help you build modern web applications in a simple, declarative way.
 For example:

 ```html